KalbeDigitalLab/azure-validation-ocr/README.md

 ### Tools and Technologies

 - **Azure AI Custom Vision**: Used for image validation and classification to distinguish between receipt and non-receipt images.
+[Learn more](https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/)
 - **Azure Document Intelligence**: Used for OCR to extract text from receipt images.
+[Learn more](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/)
+- **Flask**: A lightweight WSGI web application framework for Python.
+Flask is used for the backend implementation, handling API requests, processing images, and interacting with Azure AI services.
+Key features of Flask include its simplicity, flexibility, and ease of use for developing web applications.
+[Learn more](https://flask.palletsprojects.com/en/3.0.x/)

 ## Dataset